Hot Rolled Steel Sheet / Coil - SAE J403

 Our Hot-Rolled Steel Sheets and Coils are applied to a wide range of uses such as automobile, electrical appliance, machinery manufacturing, container manufacturing, shipbuilding, bridge, pipeline, and receive high acclaim from our customers for its excellent quality.

-Q: What are the dimensions of steel coils used in automotive part manufacturing?
+- Q: How are steel coils used in the automotive stamping process?

 Send your message to us